rockscript/rockscript/CLA.md

 **Contribution** - any type of work that is submitted to a Project, including any modifications or additions to existing work.

-**Submitted** - conveyed to a Project via a pull request, commit, issue, or any form of electronic, written, or verbal communication with RockScript.io, contributors or maintainers.
+**Submitted** - conveyed to a Project via a pull command, commit, issue, or any form of electronic, written, or verbal communication with RockScript.io, contributors or maintainers.

 #### 1. Grant of Copyright License.